vaibhavsagar/website/drafts/refactoring-haskell.md

 Many people claim that [refactoring Haskell is a joy](https://twitter.com/search?q=haskell%20refactoring).
 I've certainly found this to be the case, but what does that mean in practice?
-I thought it might be useful to demonstrate by refactoring some of my own code from when I was less familiar with Haskell.
+I thought it might be useful to demonstrate by refactoring some of my own code.

 The code we're looking at today is an implementation of [Tarjan's Strongly Connected Components